Silas Creek Parkway (Winston-Salem): Since completion

 During the 1980s, there were several major changes to the route.
 In 1988, Corporation Parkway which was a route in the city became an extension of Silas Creek Parkway.
 Also, there was an area plan The Polo Road-Reynolda Road Area Plan, prepared by the City-County Planning Board was adopted by the city-County Planning Board and the Winston-Salem Board of Winston-Salem Board of Aldermen following a public hearing.
 There was an endorsement of a new bypass of the Wake Forest University campus and areas surrounding the campus.
 Silas Creek Parkway adopted the 1983 study, which was planned to be finished between 1991 and 1993.

-The bypass was completed in 1992 as a 1.7 mile freeway.
-Fairlawn Drive was extended to connect to the new extension with Reynolda Road, giving drivers access to and from Reynolda Road from the new highway.
-The former northern terminus at Reynolda Road was turned into Y-Junction, using the name Wake Forest Road.
+The bypass was completed in 1992 as a 1.7 mi freeway.
+Fairlawn Drive was extended to connect to the new extension with Reynolda Road, giving drivers access to and from Reynolda Road from the new highway, with the Fairlawn Drive creating the only intersection on the freeway The extension had traversed inside, what was then, the northern outskirts of the city, with the previous northern terminus at Reynolda Road reutilized into a Y-Junction, using the name Wake Forest Road.
 Junction signs to Reynolda Road were installed southbound at Fairlawn Drive and in both directions at Wake Forest Road.
-In 1995, NC 67 was rerouted from going through downtown to going onto Silas Creek Parkway between the junctions at Reynolda Road to Peters Creek Parkway (NC 150) The extension would soon receive new development, the following few decades, while still maintaining part of its freeway characteristics.
+In 1995, NC 67 was rerouted from going inside the center of downtown Winston-Salem, into going onto Silas Creek Parkway between the junctions at Reynolda Road to Peters Creek Parkway (NC 150), with the intersection with Peters Creek Pkwy, being what is now-considered to be in the southern outskirts of Downtown Winston-Salem.
+The extension built northwest of Wake Forest University, would eventually receive new development alongside the roadway, slightly downgrading to expressway standards.
+The interchange with Stratford Road (US 158) had since experienced subtle ramp modifications in the last sets of decades, including the bridge being renovated in 2013.
+The Silas Creek Parkway bridge over Salem Parkway was rebuilt around 1997.
+To coincide the growth of the Hanes Mall District and the surrounding Downtown area, the same bridge was renovated in 2022.